JohnSnowLabs/spark-nlp/docs/_posts/muhammetsnts/2021-05-02-icd10cm_snomed_mapping_en.md

 ## Description

 This pretrained pipeline maps ICD10CM codes to SNOMED codes without using any text data.
-You’ll just feed a comma or white space-delimited ICD10CM codes and it will return the corresponding SNOMED codes as a list.
+You’ll just feed a comma or white space delimited ICD10CM codes and it will return the corresponding SNOMED codes as a list.
 For the time being, it supports 132K Snomed codes and will be augmented & enriched in the next releases.

 {:.btn-box}
 <button class="button button-orange" disabled>Live Demo</button>
 <button class="button button-orange" disabled>Open in Colab</button>
-[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/icd10cm_snomed_mapping_en_3.0.2_3.0_1619954408986.zip){:.button.button-orange.button-orange-trans.arr.button-icon}
+[Download](https://s3.amazonaws.com/auxdata.johnsnowlabs.com/clinical/models/icd10cm_snomed_mapping_en_2.7.5_2.4_1619956779440.zip){:.button.button-orange.button-orange-trans.arr.button-icon}

 ## How to use